bkj281/bkj281/README.md

 ## 🙋‍♂️ About Me
 <!-- <br>   -->

-- 🔭 I’m currently working on a Secret Project
+- 🔭 I’m currently enhancing Salesforce users with speed and performance.
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently upskilling with multiple stacks needed to enhance experience of Salesforce users.
 - 📫 How to reach me: [bkj281@gmail.com](mailto:bkj281@gmail.com)
 <!-- - 😄 Pronouns: He / His / Him -->
 <!-- ✍ You can find my projects here [portfolio] -->